freeCodeCamp/freeCodeCamp/curriculum/challenges/english/10-coding-interview-prep/the-odin-project/working-with-text-question-e.md

 ## --answers--

-If elements have the same level of nesting the elements are parents of each other.
+The elements are each other's parents.

 ---

-If elements have the same level of nesting the elements are children to each other.
+The elements are each other's children.

 ---

-If elements have the same level of nesting they are siblings of each other.
+The elements are siblings.

 ## --video-solution--